AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Are you testing concurrency?
 - Do you have a baseline set of data?
    - If you are replacing an existing system do you have a sample set of queries that represent your workload (10 to 30 of them)?
+   - Can you run the queries on this system and obtain their timings?
    - Can the data be extracted from the existing system?
 Sometimes the existing system does not have much free capacity to do the extract?
    - How are you going to get this data to the cloud if the existing system is on-prem?
 Bulk move using an appliance or upload?
 Upload is usually the easiest if you have the bandwidth.
 - How are you measuring the results?
    - Are you measure row counts?
    - Are you checking the actual data?

 #### Notes about testing
 - If you are testing performance make sure you understand your goal of the query performance.
 You should optomize your Synapse to run as many queries in the best times possible.
 You should try to run as many queries in the smallest resource class on the smallest sized server as possible.
-Your goad should be how to run the queries for as fast and cheap as possible.
+Your goal should be how to run the queries for as fast and cheap as possible.
 - If you are testing load performance, why?
 A lot of customers test this and a one time load is just a one time load.
 If vendor A takes 40 hours and vendor B takes 35 hours, does this really impact you and your business?
 You probably would end up spending more than 5 hours trying to optomize vendors A load process to gain the 5 hours.
 You should test a real life load scenerio, like you load once a night with 100 GB of data.
 - If you are testing concurrency, this is usually the least understood test.
 Lots of people think that if you only support 30 concurrency that you can only have 30 people query the database at a time.
-With a high level of users 300+, 30 concurrency is usually more than enough.
+If you have 300+ usrs, 30 concurrent queries is usually more than enough.
 There is not a direct relation like people think.
 - If you are measuring results, then how much time does it take to stream the results somewhere?
 The query might take 10 seconds, but streaming 2 billion rows to a client is a problem.
 Ideally, run your queries and check their accuracy.
 Then run your timing tests with a COUNT(*).

 ### Running the test
 - Have your data to be loaded to Synapse in an Azure storage account in the same region
   - Please note: You should put in a request to raise Azure quota for Synapse.
 If you are on a short timeline and you might need to do your PoC in a different region than your normal region.
-Please be flexible (since this is a PoC and not production).
+Please be flexible since this is a PoC and not production.
+Production customers take precedence over PoCs.
-- Have your data in CSV or Parquet files and have a flat struture (not nested data types)
+- Have your data in CSV or Parquet files and have a flat struture (not nested data types).
+If you are using CSV (or delimited), make sure they are valid.
+    - For delimited files you will need to define:
+        - Your seperator (e.g. ',' comma)
+        - Your quote (e.g. '"' doublequote)
+        - Your escape character (e.g. '\' backslash).
+Note: some vendors only process the escape character if the character is quoted (e.g. "Hi \"user\"")
+        - Your null values (e.g. 'NULL').
+Note: some vendors are case senstive on this.
+        - Avoid mulitple lines (line feeds and/or carriage returns in your files).
 - If you are concerned about testing the load loads:
      - Split the data: https://techcommunity.microsoft.com/t5/azure-synapse-analytics/how-to-maximize-copy-load-throughput-with-file-splits/ba-p/1314474
 - Load the data using the COPY (or Polybase) command: https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-data-warehouse#use-copy-statement